psantori/CLABPush-Go/README.md

 exit
 ```

-In other words, it will attempt to log in as *username* on the *sftp.example.com* port *22* and copy the `export.csv` file as `exported.csv` in the remote directory `incoming/csvfiles` (that needs to be already there).
-It will also create an empty `ok.xml` file in the same directory.
+In other words, it will attempt to log in as *username* on the *sftp.example.com* port *22* and copy the `export.csv` file as `exported.csv` in the remote directory `incoming/csvfiles`.
+To acknowledge the upload, it will create and upload an empty `ok.xml` file.

+### Schedule

+According to your requirements, you can schedule a job to run periodically the exporter and uploader.

 ## Acknowledgments